kdwink/restic-configured/README.md

 - [x] Singe configuration file for: password, excludes, and backup dirs
 - [ ] Make redirect of output optional command line arg.
-- [ ] Single execution from cron (does both backup and prune)
+- [ ] Single execution from cron (does both backup and forget and/or prune)
-- [ ] Prune settings are configurable per project in config json.
+- [x] Forget settings are configurable per project in config json.
 - [ ] Auto cleanup/rotation of logs.
-- [x] Ability to execute arbitrary restic commands.
+- [x] Ability to more easily execute arbitrary restic commands.
 - [ ] Ability to execute arbitrary command for other repos.